UKRN-Open-Research/t3-esrc/_episodes/resource-browser.md

 questions: # list of questions we are trying to answer
 objectives: # list of learning outcomes
  - Be able to search the Open Research Resource Browser for resources
- - Build the framework for your workshop, and complete the first couple of components
 keypoints:  # list of take-home points
  - The Open Research Resource Browser resources can be added to via our Google Sheets document